bluman1/mcp-coded-tools/QUICKSTART.md

 - Make sure you call `set_session(session)` before using tools

 **Error: "No module named 'servers'"**
-- Run `mcp-agent-tools generate` first to create the code
+- Run `mcp-coded-tools generate` first to create the code
 - Make sure you're in the right directory

 **Error: "Connection failed"**